 NATURE OF WORK

-This is administrative and field work in the County's highway and bridge maintenance program.
-Work involves responsibility for supervising the work of the highway and bridge construction and maintenance projects, both in-house and contracted; directing the activities of an equipment maintenance program; and ensuring conduct of subordinate personnel adheres to established County and Division policies and procedures.
+This is administrative and field work in the County's Highway and Bridge Maintenance Division in the areas of bridges, roads, sidewalks, drainage, landscaping, guardrails and mosquito control.
+Work involves supervising the work of the highway and bridge construction and maintenance projects both in-house and contracted; directing the activities of an equipment maintenance program; and ensuring conduct of subordinate personnel adheres to established County and Division policies and procedures.
 Work of this class is performed with considerable independence and initiative in accomplishing program objectives.
 Performance is reviewed through conferences, reports, and general observation of results obtained.

 Plan and direct the activities of highway and bridge maintenance projects; coordinates work programs and establishes priorities.

 Supervise subordinate supervisory personnel engaged in highway and bridge maintenance activities.